 - The breath or blood sample was mishandled and possibly contaminated;

-- The driver suffered from a medical condition such as GERD or diabetes that resulted in a falsely elevated BAC reading;
+- You suffered from a medical condition such as GERD or diabetes that resulted in a falsely elevated BAC reading;

-- There was “residual mouth alcohol” in the driver’s mouth;
+- There was “residual mouth alcohol” in your mouth;

-- The driver had “rising blood alcohol” at the time of the test (meaning his/her BAC was lower at the time of driving).
+- You had “rising blood alcohol” at the time of the test (meaning your BAC was lower at the time of driving).

 For more information, please see our article, “20 Legal Defenses for Fighting California DUI Charges.”